theprimarybrain/theprimarybrain.github.io/_posts/2023-10-24-Toddler-School-Planning-Guide.md

 ---
 Are you looking to plan activities for your toddler?
 Well you are in the right place!
 I know how challenging it can be to plan activities that will hold your child's attention, while also having fun!

 I created this guide to give you lots of activity ideas that you can quickly implement with your little ones.
-In this guide, we talk about how to choose a theme based on your child's interests.
+You'll learn about how to choose a theme based on your child's interests.
 Then, you will create a daily routine for your home or classroom based on the theme.

 As part of this daily routine, we take a deep dive into 6 skill areas that you can focus on with your toddler:
 - sensory bins